 Library Collection Development Procedures

 The school library media program is an integral part of the school.
-As part of the instructional processes, the collection is developed based upon the belief that all students, faculty, administrators, and support faculty should have open access to all forms of information relevant to learning and teaching the curriculum.
+As part of the instructional process, the collection is developed based upon the belief that all students, faculty, administrators, and support faculty should have open access to all forms of information relevant to learning and teaching the curriculum.
 To ensure access to quality library media collections, a systematic process for the evaluation and development of library media materials is essential.

-The development of the collection is the ongoing process of identifying strengths and weaknesses of library media collections in terms of student and faculty needs.
-Collection development demonstrates that funds are being spent wisely, and that library media collections meet the informational needs of the curriculum as well as independent reading and viewing needs of students.
+The development of the collection is the ongoing process of identifying the strengths and weaknesses of library media collections in terms of student and faculty needs.
+Collection development demonstrates that funds are being spent wisely, and that library media collections meet the informational needs of the curriculum as well as the independent reading and viewing needs of students.
 The three components involved in the collection development process are:

 Analysis of the School Community

 In order to be responsive to the unique needs of each school, a collection development process must be based upon an analysis of student needs at that particular school.
 There will be some similarities among library media collections across the district, but the profile provided by this analysis will ensure that the specific needs of each school are addressed.
-Click Here to view the Illinois Interactive School Report Cards for the schools in the District.
-These resources are also located at the bottom of the page in the Documentation section of this webpage.

 Assessment of the Library Media Collection